rgommezz/react-native-chatgpt/README.md

 ## Disclaimer

 This is not an official ChatGPT library.
 It's an effort to make it easier to integrate ChatGPT with React Native applications.
-As such, please treat it as experimental and use with caution in production :wink:.
+As such, please treat it as experimental and use it with caution in production :wink:.

 ## Try it out